lemoinep/Evolving-LLM-Experiments/README.md

 Many new features, tools, and experiments will be added in the future, making this repository a continuously evolving resource for LLM testing and development.

+## Detailed Python Program Descriptions

+### OllamaConversation.py:
+The main interface for conversing with an LLM model via the local Ollama server.
+Automates Ollama startup, allows model selection, logs conversations, and supports dynamic temperature adjustment.
+Also features text-to-speech support for model responses.

+### OllamaConversationPicture.py:
+A variant of the conversation tool that supports image input and processing.
+This script enables not only text dialogue but also image analysis using a multimodal Ollama-compatible model.

+### OllamaModelEnrichment.py:
+A script dedicated to model enrichment and management: adding information, manipulating LLM meta-data, exploring capabilities, and configuring locally available models.

+### OllamaModelEnrichmentDocs.py:
+Similar to the above, but focused on integrating and leveraging textual documents.
+It enables adding document sources to provide context or train the models to answer based on references.

+### OllamaModelEnrichmentDocsAndPics.py:
+Combines enrichment through both documents and images, to test multi-source and multimedia scenarios, making the most of the multimodal capabilities of advanced LLMs.

+### OllamaModelEnrichmentDocsGamma.py:
+An experimental or alternative version of multi-document enrichment, testing different strategies or pipelines with unique configurations.

+### OllamaModelEnrichmentDocsSqlite.py:
+Adds persistence for enriched documents via a local SQLite database, making it easier to manage, update, and archive items used in LLM tests.

+### OllamaModelEnrichmentDocsSqliteWiki.py:
+A variant using a dedicated SQLite wiki database, supporting Q&A logic over a locally stored encyclopedic corpus.

+### OllamaModelsUpdate.py:
+Automates updating and managing installed Ollama models: adding, removing, version checking, and local synchronization of different variants.

+### OllamaReadPDF.py:
+A utility for analyzing and automatically reading PDF files, extracting content to process or feed into an LLM model—ideal for synthesizing and analyzing large documents.

+### OllamaSynthesis.py:
+A script dedicated to auto-generating summaries (abstracts, excerpts) from responses or documents processed by the LLM.